-You can use the EDA Data Adapter to join data sources on different platforms.
-The presence of SUFFIX=EDA in the Master File causes FOCUS to use the EDA Data Adapter.
+You can use the iWay Data Adapter to join data sources on different platforms.
+The presence of SUFFIX=EDA in the Master File causes FOCUS to use the data adapter.
 For example, you can join an EMPLOYEE data source on an MVS system to a JOBFILE data source on a UNIX system.
-The EDA Data Adapter works faster if you join the smaller data source to the larger data source.
-This is because the EDA Data Adapter will make one SQL call to the first data source, and then make one SQL call to the second data source for each value of the referenced field.
+The data adapter works faster if you join the smaller data source to the larger data source.
+This is because the data adapter will make one SQL call to the first data source, and then make one SQL call to the second data source for each value of the referenced field.

-Issuing SQL Commands to the EDA Server With Distributed Execution sql eda > select \ from car > end
+Issuing SQL Commands to the Server With Distributed Execution

-You can issue FOCUS or SQL commands to the EDA server.
+You can issue FOCUS or SQL commands to the server.
 Issue the SQL commands at the FOCUS Session prompt or place them in FOCUS procedures.
 For example, from the FOCUS Session prompt, you could issue the following commands: